Stop no longer available.

 6 - Oak Galls

-The ball-like structures that grow on the valley oak trees here are galls.
-Galls are formed when wasps lay their eggs in the bark of the oak tree.
-The tree forms tissue around the eggs, protecting itself from infection and at the same time protecting the wasp eggs from predators.
-After the eggs hatch, the larvae of the wasp eat some of the gall tissue.
-The formation of galls does not seem to harm the tree itself.
+The round, ball-like growths on the valley oak trees are called galls.
+These structures form when tiny wasps lay their eggs in the tree’s bark.
+In response, the oak produces a protective tissue around the eggs, creating the gall.
+This serves a dual purpose: it helps the tree prevent infection and also shields the wasp eggs from predators.
+Once the eggs hatch, the larvae feed on the inner gall tissue.
+Interestingly, this natural process does not appear to harm the tree.

 Cosumnes River Preserve River Walk